nicktaras/eeg-mindwave-synth/README.md

 ## Summary

-This is a small project to look at how the brain wave data received from the Neurosky Mindwave 2 headset sounds like, using the Web Audio Context API.
+This is a small project to look at how the brain wave data received from the Neurosky Mindwave 2 headset sounds like using the Web Audio Context API.

-You can listen to the sound your brain is making and which type of brain frequency you wish to listen to; Gamma, Delta, Theta and more.

 ![alt text](https://github.com/nicktaras/brain-to-sound/blob/master/demo.png?raw=true)